-All documentation, as well as any questions or concerns regarding the requirements referenced above, should be submitted to the CAPO at Additional documentation may be required in some cases and must be submitted upon request.
+All documentation, as well as any questions or concerns regarding the requirements referenced above, should be submitted to the DHS Program Manager who will facilitate engagement with CAPO.
+Additional documentation may be required in some cases and must be submitted upon request.
 The CAPO will review all submitted materials and provide written confirmation to the Recipient once all documentation requirements have been met.
-Upon receipt of this written confirmation, the Recipient may initiate approved animal research projects under this Award, but must address any potential compliance issues or concerns identified by the CAPO.
-Research involving the use of nonhuman primates or international collaborations involving animal research will require more extensive review prior to approval, and must not begin under this Award without first obtaining a formal certification letter from the CAPO.
+Upon receipt of this written confirmation, the Recipient may initiate approved animal research projects under this Award but must address any potential compliance issues or concerns identified by the CAPO.
+Research involving the use of nonhuman primates or international collaborations involving animal research will require more extensive review prior to approval and must not begin under this Award without first obtaining a formal certification letter from the CAPO.